... a healthy eating style that is in harmony with your body and mind, being gentle on your digestion so healing can begin.

 Running behind schedule

-A bit like a train running infrequently on tracks over days or weeks, stuff starts to accumulate – in this case, microbes.
-The delicate small intestine lining isn’t equipt to deal with the incrased microbial load and becomes inflamed – and stops working correctly.
+A bit like a train running infrequently on tracks over days or weeks, when small intestinal transit time is slowed stuff starts to accumulate – in this case, microbes.
+The delicate small intestine lining isn’t equipped to deal with the increased microbial load and becomes inflamed – and stops working correctly.

 This inflammation can cause even more delays in cleansing wave, and so the vicious cycle begins.